-A primary factor determining the risk of oil pollution in the Arctic is the level and type of human activity being conducted in the region.
-Although climate changes in the Arctic are expected to increase access to natural resources and shipping lanes, the region will continue to present logistical challenges that may hinder human activity in the region.
-For example (as discussed in another section of this report), the unpredictable ice conditions may discourage trans-Arctic shipping.
-If trans-Arctic shipping were to occur on a frequent basis, it would represent a considerable portion of the overall risk of oil pollution in the region.
-In recent decades, many of the world's largest oil spills have been from oil tankers, which can carry millions of gallons of oil.
+A primary factor determining the risk of oil pollution in the Arctic is the level and type of human activity conducted in the region.
+Although changes to the Arctic climate are expected to increase access to natural resources and shipping lanes, the region will continue to present logistical challenges that may hinder human activity in the region.
+For example, unpredictable ice conditions may discourage trans-Arctic shipping.
+If trans-Arctic shipping were to occur